Learning to Generate Better Than Your LLM: Introduction

-In this work, we focus on more efficient ways of fine-tuning LLMs on downstream tasks with predefined rewards.
-Our approach is motivated by prior work on Imitation Learning (IL) for structured prediction which often leverage an existing guide policy (not necessarily an optimal policy) to reduce the search space for more efficient and optimal learning.
-Our key observation is that since existing pre-trained LLMs exhibit impressive general language capabilities, they can serve as guide policies to improve the RL procedure.
-Our framework, which we call, \emph{RL with guided feedback} ($\framework$), integrates a guide policy into a policy gradient framework.
-The guide policy can provide reasonable but sub-optimal predictions for downstream tasks which our framework can then leverage to learn a near-optimal strategy.
-We introduce novel algorithms for fine-tuning LLMs using our $\framework$ framework while capturing various existing IL for structured prediction and RL algorithms. \Cref{fig:flowchart} showcases \framework's different ways of integrating LLM guidance and highlights the main differences between \framework{} and RL. \looseness=-1
+In this work, we focus on more efficient RL methods for fine-tuning LLMs on downstream tasks with predefined rewards (e.g., well-defined metric such as Bleu, or reward learned from human preference feedback).
+Our approach is motivated by the classic prior work on \emph{RL with rich reset distributions} \citep{kakade2002cpi,bagnell2003policy} and \emph{Imitation Learning (IL)} \citep{ross2011reduction,sun2017aggrevated, chang2015learning}, which often leverages an existing guide policy (not necessarily an optimal policy) to reduce the search space for more efficient and optimal learning.
+Our key observation is that since modern pre-trained LLMs exhibit impressive general language capabilities, they can serve as guide policies to improve the RL procedure.
+Our framework, which we call, \emph{RL with guided feedback} ($\framework$), integrates a guide policy into a policy gradient framework (Fig.~\ref{fig:main-flowchart}).
+When the guide policy can provide reasonable but potentially sub-optimal predictions for downstream tasks, our framework can then leverage to learn a near-optimal strategy.
+We introduce simple and novel algorithms for fine-tuning LLMs using our $\framework$ framework while capturing various existing IL and RL algorithms.
+Our proposed algorithms are simple and introduce little overhead on computation and memory compared to PPO (especially when using LoRA adapters), making it straightforward to replace PPO by our algorithms in any RLHF pipeline.

-We evaluate on two conditional text-generation tasks from the GRUE benchmark \citep{ramamurthy2022rl4lm}.
-The first is the IMDB task where the goal is to generate a positive and fluent review given an initial context.
-The second is the CommonGen task where the goal is to write a fluent text that uses a given set of words.
-For both, we find evidence of metric mismatch from SL-based fine-tuning approaches and show that RL-based methods which utilize reward signals outperforms on the task metric.
-We then demonstrate \framework{} outperforming PPO, showing \framework{} learning stronger text generators by leveraging a guide policy during training.
+We evaluate on three tasks.
+The first is IMDB where the goal is to generate a positive and fluent review given an initial context.
+The second is CommonGen where the goal is to write a fluent text that uses a given set of words.
+Finally, we test on the TL;DR summarization task where the objective is to learn to generate summaries using human preference data.
+For all tasks, we find evidence of metric mismatch from SL-based fine-tuning approaches and show that RL-based methods which utilize reward signals outperform on the task metric.
+We then demonstrate \framework{} outperforming PPO on reward, fluency, as well as automated lexical metrics such as Rouge.
+In our experiments, our guide policy is the SFT model equipped with nucleus sampling.
+Thus comparing to the baseline PPO which uses the SFT model as a warm start, our algorithms use the same amount of information and thus is a fair comparison to PPO.
+Finally, we investigate how various baselines and \framework{} algorithms balance the inherent trade-off between reward optimization and the KL constraint in the RLHF objective.
+We provide both theoretical justification and empirical evidence to show the benefit of using RLGF for fine-tuning LLMs on downstream tasks.